 What is a good gross profit margin?

-A good profit margin should allow the business to cover its variable and fixed expenses and turn a profit with which to compensate the capital owners for their risk (time preference).
-This is individual to every business or investment project.
+While a profit margin calculation is useful in itself, some might need more context to interpret the numbers.
+Generally, a good profit margin should allow the business to cover its variable and fixed expenses and turn a profit with which to compensate the capital owners for their risk (time preference).
+This is individual to every business or investment project and what is a "good profit margin" depends very much on the options it is compared with, as well as the estimated risk.

 Cite this calculator & page